overthq/Habiti/README.md

 cd app && yarn
 cd dashboard && yarn

-# SERVER-SIDE (Be sure to read the server docs)

-# Start MongoDB

-# Start the backend server (after including the necessary vars in the server's .env file)
-yarn dev:server

-# CLIENT-SIDE

-# Start the Expo app
-yarn dev:app
+# For more instructions on running the projects, visit the any of the project-specific READMEs.
 ```

 ## Contributing